RedisAI/VectorSimilarity/docs/benchmarks/hnsw-capacity-growth.md

 Before marking the draft ready, rerun performance on the final implementation and measure concurrent-query latency during ingestion at representative local index sizes and vector dimensions.
-Broader insertion allocation failures after capacity growth remain outside this draft's failure-recovery guarantee.
+Larger speculative allocations can fail earlier under memory pressure; allocation-failure recovery is not addressed by this capacity-policy change.